kvernNC/ansible_anyconnect_to_ASA/README.md

 3°) edit add_anyconnect_group.j2 and add_ACL.j2 according to your standard

+4°) add a way to share the created account password to the user in tasks.yml (mail or sms gateway)

-4°) run it: ansible-playbook playbook1.yml
+5°) run it: ansible-playbook playbook1.yml

-This is idempotent.
+This is idempotent: added user or ressource will be commited.
+Change to IP pool will be commited.

+Missing features:
+- removing user if no more present in .yml
+- removing ressource if not more present in .yml